CaptKraken/four-card-feature-section/README.md

 ## Overview

-This is the second thing i built with CSS grid on here. this was fraustrating at first, but once i figured out how to do the layout, it was fun. i wanted to add some hover animations, but then i decided not to.
+This is the second thing i built with CSS grid on here. this was frustrating at first, but once i figured out how to do the layout, it was fun. i wanted to add some hover animation, but then i decided not to.

 ### The challenge